Explore our library for useful information on health conditions.

 - wipe from front to back after going to the toilet – the rectal area is full of yeast

-- dry yourself thoroughly afterwards, especially the pubic hair - use a hair dryer on low setting if you have to
+- dry yourself thoroughly after bathing, especially the pubic hair – use a hair dryer on low setting if you have to

 - don't use soap around the vagina – soap kills the bacteria you want to keep, and has no effect on yeast

-- avoid chemicals like deodorant tampons and especially vaginal douches, which serve no purpose and may cause infection
+- avoid chemicals like scented tampons and especially vaginal douches, which serve no purpose and may cause infection

 - wear loose cotton underwear

 - your health care provider may recommend you eat live yogurt, especially if you have been prescribed antibiotics or have other factors which increase your risk for yeast infections – pasteurized yogurt isn't effective.
 Some stores carry lactobacillus acidophilus pills which may help to keep yeast in check

 - cut down on sugar and alcohol (yeast's favourite foods)

 - consider changing "the pill" – if you've had recurring infections, talk to your doctor about changing your birth control pill and see if it helps